Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objectives of multi-scale modeling and simulation

 \subsection{Scenario with unclear scale}

-Although classic fields, such as physics, chemistry, and biology, have proposed effective clear-scale models, the useable scales in complex systems are not always clear in complex systems, especially for high-dimensional complex systems.
-Here, a fundamental problem is that for a particular simulation target which scales are more appropriate for conducting multi-scale simulation.
+Although classic fields, such as physics, chemistry, and biology, have proposed effective clear-scale models, the useable scales in complex systems are not always clear in complex systems, especially for high-dimensional systems.
+Here, a fundamental problem is which scales are more appropriate for conducting multi-scale simulations for a particular target system.
 For example, in a large range of chemical systems, where different reactions compete with each other, it is difficult to study why reactions occur and how to predict and control their behaviors at a clear scale~\cite{crim2008chemical,rossler1976chemical}.
 In ecosystems, species reside and interact with each other, forming complex scales in communities.
 Learning the dynamics of communities to reveal how ecosystem functions are essential for ecology~\cite{hu2022emergent}.
 Complex systems cannot always be explicitly divided into clear and appropriate scales for different simulation tasks.
 To deal with these systems, it is necessary to automatically discover appropriate unknown scales in complex systems by reducing the original high-dimensional microscale system state to a low-dimensional macroscale system state, and learn the dynamics at the discovered scale simultaneously.
 Thus, the objectives of the corresponding multi-scale simulation approaches can be further classified into two categories, of which an illustration is shown in Figure~\ref{fig:objDE} and the corresponding explanations are as follows: